Xhinsu/TDD/SystemArchitect.md

 Add more database server copies, in case of natural disaster / power outage so client can be served from second or third DB if the first one is out of use.

 Scenario 3:

+Third party Api B is down and 50% of payments are unsuccesful

+One possible solution: Using load balancer (weighted distribution) 100% of payments processing load can be sent to Api A. But if this goes down, then mayhem.
+So not a good solution.

+This solution is ideal: Add more third party API payment services and load balancer can contiue doing round/round.

+Scenario 4: